 Concordia University Texas is a private, coeducational institution of liberal arts and sciences offering undergraduate and graduate degrees.
 Concordia also offers an Adult Degree Program for part-time students and returning students, and online degree programs.

-Founded in 1926, Concordia is under the auspices of The Lutheran Church – Missouri Synod; all faiths are welcome.
+Founded in 1926, Concordia is under the auspices of The Lutheran Church – Missouri Synod.
+Christ is honored; all are welcome.

 Concordia is accredited by the Southern Association of College and Schools Commission on Colleges (SACSCOC).